saaga0h/jeeves/README.md

 ## Contributing

-This is a personal home automation project, but contributions are welcome!
+This is a personal home automation project, if want to contribute:

-1. Follow the architecture patterns established in `docs/instructions.md`
+1. Follow the architecture patterns established in `docs/`
 2. Write idiomatic Go code
 3. Add unit tests for business logic
 4. Update documentation as needed